Alma de Bretteville Spreckels: Remarriage

 Spreckels continued her charity rummage sales during the Great Depression, this time expanded to thrift shops, which were eventually given to The Salvation Army to operate.
 She also continued her devotion to the arts, obtaining more and more works for her museum as well as coordinating and partially funding the development of the Maryhill Museum of Art in Maryhill, Washington, after the death of her friend Samuel Hill.

 Spreckels met Elmer Awl, a Santa Barbara rancher and businessman, during her inquiries into the Samarkand Hotel, a Persian-themed hotel which had fallen into disrepair.
 She purchased the property for $55,000 in 1937 and proceeded to renovate it, hoping to provide another home for her now-overflowing art collection.
 Spreckels and Awl hit it off immediately and were married in 1939.
 Awl moved to San Francisco, but the hotel was not particularly successful and Spreckels sent him back to Santa Barbara to manage the business, but he was also unable to stem the losses.
-They decided to rid themselves of it, but could not find a buyer.
+They decided to rid themselves of the property but could not find a buyer.
 Eventually, the hotel was swapped for a dairy farm in Marin County worth $80,000.

 When the U.S. was drawn into World War II, Awl, as a member of the United States Coast Guard Reserve, was called to active duty.
 While he was away, Spreckels formed a new charity, the San Francisco League for Servicemen, which gathered supplies for the Army and Navy.
 She even donated her vast Sonoma County ranch to the Army to use as a recreational facility.
 Near the end of the war, Spreckels discovered that Awl had been having an affair with her younger cousin Ulla de Bretteville, whom Alma had brought over from Denmark and who had lived with Alma for several years.
-Alma quickly divorced Awl in 1943, while he was still stationed in Central America.
-Awl and Ulla would later marry in 1945.
+She quickly divorced Awl in 1943, while he was still stationed in Central America.
+Elmer Awl and Ulla de Bretteville would later marry in 1945.
 The terms of their divorce allowed Alma to retake the name Spreckels.